Atletico Madrid coach Diego Simeone hopes his team can find a way to cope without injured striker Diego Costa.

 The La Liga leaders will be without Costa for Saturday's clash at home to Villarreal after the Spain international suffered a hamstring injury in the first leg of their Champions League quarter-final with Barcelona.

-Simeone believes injuries are to be expected late in the season, but has urged his side to find the answers without a man who has scored 25 league goals this campaign.
+Simeone said injuries were to be expected late in the season, but urged his side to find the answers without a man who has scored 25 league goals this campaign.

 "It's normal.
 This is football and players are not machines," he said.

 "We're not going to make any excuses because we're delighted to be doing what we do.
 We are a team and we have to find solutions as a team.